-Figure 6.4.3 New Zealand's area of deforestation since 1990, by Forest land category
+Figure 6.4.3New Zealand's area of deforestation since 1990, by Forest land category

-No data are available on the deforestation profile of pre-1990 natural forests between 1990 and 2007 and, as a result, the total area of deforestation detected over this period is allocated evenly across the years.
-The rate of pre-1990 natural forest deforestation has been confirmed between 2008 and 2012 through satellite image mapping of deforestation (see figure 6.2.6).
+There are no data on the deforestation profile of pre-1990 natural forests between 1990 and 2007 and, as a result, the total area of deforestation detected over this period is allocated evenly across the years.
+The rate of pre-1990 natural forest deforestation has been confirmed between 2008 and 2012 through satellite image mapping of deforestation (see figure 6.2.5).